 Air Raid Offense Formations

 The air raid offense uses a variety of formations.
-The key to the Air Raid offense is the simplicity in the play calls, formations, and communication system.
+The key to the Air Raid offense is the simplicity of the play calls, formations, and communication system.

 Offensive coordinators will often tag their plays with one word for simplistic purposes.
 Below, we’ll cover some of the more popular formations and their common name for them.